2597 Columbia Pike Arlington, VA 22204

 Sunrise to sunset

 The square is approximately 17,000 square feet and is a great place to relax in an urban environment that has a tree terrace with movable tables and chairs.

 A massive two-piece sculpture adorns the space.
-The unique two-piece sculpture, Echo, was created by Richard Deutsch.
+The unique sculpture, Echo, was created by Richard Deutsch.
 This piece was inspired by the Three Sisters Radio Towers, formerly located near Columbia Pike and Courthouse Road.
 Built in 1913 by the Navy as cutting-edge technology, the Towers broadcast the first trans-Atlantic radio signal in 1915, connecting Arlington to the Eiffel Tower.
 The concave elliptical parabolas carved into each granite reflect monolith reflect and project sound, allowing words spoken into one stone to be heard by listeners at the other.
 Echo provides a modern interpretation of Arlington’s significant contribution to the history of communication.

 The community also holds special events in the square, including outdoor movies and dance presentations.